Christine Widdall FBPE MPAGB EFIAP APAGB HonLCPU

-I try to go beyond the objective recording of fact and to use self-expression to provide an interpretation of my subjects.
-Many of my competition images are composite.
+I love to capture my beautiful local area of Saddleworth, especially its hills and waterways and, in recent years, I have added wildlife photography to my interests.
+In my creative work, I try to go beyond the objective recording of fact and to use self-expression to provide an interpretation of my subjects.
 I love experimenting to see what I can achieve with blends of images from different times and different places.

-In 2011, I was accepted as one of 20 Lecturers in the UK who are supported by PermaJet.
+In 2011, I was accepted as one of now about 12 Lecturers in the UK who are supported by PermaJet.